zkBob/zeropool-console/README.md

 ## Gift cards commands

 `gift-card-generate <alias> <quantity> <balance> <token>` generates `<quantity>` cloud accounts with `<alias>_index` description using `<token>` to access admin API; generate QR codes to login into each account; makes shielded transfer of `<balance>` shBob to each created account; generates a report with account keys, redemptions urls and cloud Ids

-`give amount` generates a single burner wallet without any persistence other than the resulting URL/QR, transfers the specified amount of tokens to a newly generated wallet address
+`give <amount>` generates a single burner wallet without any persistence other than the resulting URL/QR, transfers the specified amount of tokens to a newly generated wallet address

+`gift-card-balance <spending_key> [birthindex]` retrieves gift card balance

+`gift-card-redeem <spending_key> [birthindex]` redeems gift card to the current account